 Braided River Aid

 New Zealand’s braided rivers are networks of ever-changing channels weaving between islands of gravels.
 They are home to an extraordinary diversity of birds, fish, invertebrates and plants that have adapted to live in this challenging and dynamic environment.
 Having evolved to live here, they depend on braided rivers for their survival.
 But they are increasingly under threat.
-Some are on the verge of extinction.
+Some are on the verge of extinction and may vanish forever if nothing is done to protect what remains.
+There is also good news.
+Over the past several years, work has been done to enhance breeding habitats, and the population of some species is increasing.

 In 2006, concerned about the declining state of our braided river species and ecosystems, BRaid was formed by people from all across New Zealand’s South Island.
 Functioning as an umbrella group, we work to protect, enhance and restore braided river ecosystems through co-operation and partnerships with iwi, individuals, schools, community groups, commercial and recreational stakeholders, and with government departments responsible for river management including local and regional councils, the Department of Conservation (DOC) and Land Information NZ.
 We also work closely with Lincoln, Otago, and Canterbury Universities, Crown Research Institutes such as NIWA, and environmental management companies to support research and on-the-ground action to restore braided river ecosystems through a wide range of practical initiatives.